govend/govend/README.md

 $ govend --hold github.com/hashicorp/terraform
 ```

+> Note: When using the `--hold` flag a manifest file like `vendor.yml` is
+generated.
+Essentially, opting into `--hold` is also opting into `--lock`.
+Also because of the nature of hold, repos using hold cannot be pruned.

 # Vendor Report Summary
-If you would like to get a report summary of the number of unique packages scanned, skipped and how many repositories were downloaded, run `govend -v -r`.
+If you would like to get a report summary of the number of unique packages
+scanned, skipped and how many repositories were downloaded, run `govend -v -r`.

 ```bash
 → govend -v -r